 Interestingly, recent research on brain plasticity has shown how connectivity between neurons can alter with experience.
-So, with practice, neural networks can grow new connections, reinforce existing ones, and build protection that speeds transmission of impulses.
+So, with practice, neural networks can grow new connections, reinforce existing ones, and build protection that speeds the transmission of impulses.

 How is this relevant to growth mindset coaching?
 This research proves that individuals can increase neural growth through the actions they take.
-So, in learning, students that ask questions, study and maintain their physical wellbeing (through nutrition, exercise and sleep hygiene) can improve their ability to succeed.
+So, in learning, students that ask questions, study and maintain their physical wellbeing (through nutrition, exercise, and sleep hygiene) can improve their ability to succeed.